In this article, we take a detailed look at comment spam and the different ways you can mitigate and manage the problem in WordPress.

 - Disqus — Disqus uses its own anti-spam system that like Akismet is designed to learn over time and becomes more accurate as you moderate your spam and other comments.
 Like the WordPress moderation tools, Disqus has features that allow you to state which types of comments need approval and whether links are allowed in comments.
 You can add blacklists and whitelists.
 Disqus is a great alternative to use as a WordPress anti-spam strategy.
 You can find the WordPress Disqus plugin here.

 - IntenseDebate — This plugin has been recommended by quite a few people, but our experience with it is limited.
-It allows moderation similar to the WordPress inbuilt tools.
-It does, however, use Akismet as it’s spam filter, so at least, we know that is going to be powerful.
+It allows moderation similar to WordPress inbuilt tools.
+However, it does use Akismet as its spam filter, so at least we know that will be powerful.
 This wouldn’t be our preference due to lack of experience with it more than anything else, but worth a look if you are looking for a different commenting system.
-It has some interesting features such as comment voting, reputation, tweet comments and commenter profiles.
+It has some interesting features such as comment voting, reputation, tweet comments, and commenter profiles.

 Deny Comments where No Referrer Requests

-What happens when a comment is made is that the wp-comments-post.php file is accessed and creates the post.
+When a comment is made, the wp-comments-post.php file is accessed and creates the post.
 The browser will send a “referral” about this fact.
-A comment bot, however, generally does not leave a referrer as it usually hits the file directly, and therefore, we can be fairly certain that the comment is coming from a spammer.
+A comment bot generally does not leave a referrer as it usually hits the file directly.
+Therefore, we can be confident that the comment comes from a spammer.

-So, what we can do is add some lines to a .htaccess file that will refer comments with no referrer request back to spam-bots originating server.
+So, we can add some lines to a .htaccess file that will refer comments with no referrer request back to spam-bots originating server.

-CloudFlare as part of its security features will block bots based upon the HTTP referrer headers.
+CloudFlare will block bots based on the HTTP referrer headers as part of its security features.
 For this reason, we do not implement this option.
-However, it is one recommended by WordPress themselves, and, therefore, one that should be seriously considered if you have a comment spam problem.
+However, it is one recommended by WordPress themselves and, therefore, one that should be seriously considered if you have a comment spam problem.

 Order allow,deny Deny from 184.108.40.206 Deny from 220.127.116.11/24 Deny from 18.104.22.168/16 Allow from all

 The example above shows how to block three different IP addresses.
-If you want to block only one IP then simply comment out the other two by adding # in front of them or simply deleting the lines.
+If you want to block only one IP, then comment out the other two by adding # in front of them or simply deleting the lines.

 The problem with this approach is many spammers will use proxies that they change regularly.
-Simply blocking the IP may not help at all, but instead, actually block innocent readers, especially if the IP’s were hijacked.
+Simply blocking the IP may not help but block innocent readers, especially if the IPs were hijacked.
 We, therefore, do not think this is a good approach unless you have a particularly prevalent spammer you can easily identify.